When it Comes to Your Freedom,

 Potential Legal Defenses for Elder Violence Accusations

 Fighting charges of elder abuse are often challenging because those accused tend to be the caregiver of the supposed victim.
-The accused and the victim may be related or have a deeper relationship that caregiver and patient.
+The accused and the victim may be related or have a deeper relationship than caregiver and patient.
 Because many older adults are sick or fragile, they are easier to take advantage of.
-It is also easy to mistake abuse in a population that bruises easily, is unsteady on their feet and tends to be confused or forgetful.
+It is also easy to mistake abuse in a population that bruises easily, is unsteady on their feet, and tends to be confused or forgetful.

 Your accuser may be the alleged victim who is confused or lying, or it could be someone looking at the situation who thinks abuse is occurring.
 Sometimes, those who suspect elder abuse don’t consider contributing factors, but your attorney in Orange County will.

-• Accidents – An elderly person in your care may be injured as the result of an accident.
+• Accidents – An elderly person in your care may be injured as a result of an accident.
 For example, if you are helping the patient move and accidentally drop him or her.
 That is an accident that was not willful or criminally negligent.

 • Falsely Accused – People lie, and people make mistakes.
 Someone may deliberately try to get you into trouble, or someone may see bruises and assume the worst without knowing the facts.

-• Mistaken identity – Sometimes elder abuse happens and you are falsely accused of committing the crime.
+• Mistaken identity – Sometimes elder abuse happens, and you are falsely accused of committing the crime.
 The accuser correctly reports the abuse, assuming you are to blame when someone else is actually at fault.

 • Insufficient evidence – Everything boils down to proof.
 If there is little to no evidence you committed elder abuse, the prosecution can’t win its case.
 While they point to physical signs of abuse, an expert witness for the defense can show how the injuries are consistent with an accident or illness.

-Working with the elderly is often stressful, challenging and physically demanding.
-Sometimes you hit a breaking point and lash out, and maybe you did commit elder abuse.
-But, was it intentional or a reaction to something?
+• An isolated incident – Working with the elderly is often stressful, challenging, and physically demanding.
+Sometimes, you hit a breaking point and lash out, and maybe you did commit elder abuse.
+But was it intentional or a reaction to something?
 Does it happen regularly, or was it a one-time event that will never happen again?
-Convince the judge and jury that your actions were stress-relation because of the situation, and you may gain their sympathy and lesser penalties.
+Convince the judge and jury that your actions were stress-related because of the situation, and you may gain their sympathy and lesser penalties.

 Other Orange County Elder Abuse Offenses

 Penal Code 368 is one of several California laws regarding elderly abuse.
-There are others, which also require a good defense to be acquitted of.
+There are others which also require a good defense to be acquitted of.
 They include:

 • Penal Code 242 PC battery – The unlawful and willful use of violence or force on another person.